-An eagle can spot a hare from a mile away; a bat can fly an intricate path at night using its hearing alone; and horses can be the perfect ‘mirror’ to your feelings and emotions.
+An eagle can spot a hare from over a mile away; a bat can fly an intricate path at night using hearing alone; and horses can be the perfect ‘mirror’ to your feelings and emotions.
 Equine-assisted therapy/learning takes full advantage of this power by partnering with horses in the therapeutic process.
 Horse assisted therapy, or Equine Assisted Learning as it is sometimes called, works to develop high sensory awareness in individuals, in order to bring about positive change in their lives.
 Equine assisted therapy (no riding involved) can benefit many people by:

 - Helping individuals face fears, increase confidence, sensitivity and trust

 - Showing a way forward for people who feel overwhelmed at work

 - Supporting those experienced trauma, depression, anxiety or mental health issues